keepsake journal

 Spend the evening recording a mini documentary using your phone.
 Follow this structure:

-1. Interview each partner separately with prompts from Questions of Love.
+1. Interview each partner separately with questions from Questions of Love.

 2. Film a joint conversation about the year's biggest lessons.